AnyChart/docs.anychart.com/Basic_Charts_Types/Series_Type.md

 Switching the Series Type
 =========================

 AnyChart provides a method allowing to change the series type if the current type and the new one have the same or similar fields.
-See the [list of supported series](../Quick_Start/Supported_Charts_Types) to find out what series types can be converted to each other.
+See the [list of supported chart types](../Quick_Start/Supported_Charts_Types) to find out what series types can be converted to each other.

 To switch the series type, use the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method of a series and set the name of the series type as a string parameter.
 The name of a series type used as a parameter is identical to the method used for creating series of this type.